DeepMET: Improving missing transverse momentum estimation with a deep neural network: Data and simulated samples

 \section{Data and simulated samples}

 This paper uses a data sample collected by the CMS experiment at a center-of-mass energy of 13\TeV during 2016.
 The data set corresponds to an integrated luminosity of $\lumi=16.8\fbinv$, with an average pileup of 23 additional $\Pp\Pp$ interactions~\cite{CMS:2021xjt}.
+The \DeepMET algorithm was deployed for the remainder of Run 2 and Run 3 as well, where it showed comparable performance gains.

 Several Monte Carlo (MC) event generators are used to simulate the {\PZ}+jets and \ttbar samples for the ML training and {\PW}+jets samples for the post-training performance studies.
 The {\PV}+jets ($\PV=\PW, \PZ$) samples are simulated at next-to-leading order (NLO) in perturbative quantum chromodynamics (QCD) with the \MGvATNLO~2.3.3 event generator~\cite{Alwall:2014hca}.
 The \ttbar samples are simulated with \POWHEG~2.0~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2008gx,Alioli:2010xd}.
 The \PYTHIA~8.230~\cite{Sjostrand:2014zea} package is used for parton showering, hadronization, and the underlying event simulation, with the CP5 tune~\cite{Skands:2014pea, Sirunyan:2019dfx}.
 The NNPDF~3.1~\cite{NNPDF:2017mvq} set of parton distribution functions (PDFs) at next-to-NLO (NNLO) in QCD is used as the default.